rickgennis/managebackups/src/managebackups.1.md

 In configurations using a single file backup where all backups are fulls, and therefore many are potentially identical, **managebackups** can save disk space by hard linking identical copies together.
 This is done by default when identical copies are identified.
 In Faub-style backups hard linking is automatically implemented on a per-file basis.

 # PROFILES
-Backup profiles are a collection of settings describing a backup set -- its directory to save backups to, the command to take the backups, how many weekly copies to keep, etc.  Once a profile is associated with a collection of options, all of those options are invoked when the profile is specified, unless an overriding option is also given.
+Backup profiles are a collection of settings describing a backup set -- its directory to save backups to, the command to take the backups, how many weekly copies to keep, etc.  Once a profile is associated with a collection of options, all of those options are invoked when the profile is specified, unless an overriding option is also given on the commandline.
+There are three types of profiles:

+## Single File Backup Profile
+These specify the settings to perform a single-file backup.
+The distinct directives to make it single-file are 'command' and 'file'. 'faub' is not applicable.

+## Faub-style Backup Profile
+These specify the settings to perform a Faub backup.
+The distinct directive to make it Faub is 'faub'.  'command' and 'file' are not applicable.

+## Faub client Profile
+Faub backups require an instance of **managebackups** running in a server capacity and a client capacity.
+If you're backing up a remote server that remote server will run the client version.
+The client side can be invoked with the **-s** or **--path** directive, a setup which doesn't require a profile (or config file) on the client side.
+Alternatively if there are multiple directives (such as 'path', 'include', 'exclude') it may be simpler to create a client side profile that can be invoked with **-p**.
+See FAUB-STYLE BACKUPS below.

 # OPTIONS
 Options are categorized by the three functions of **managebackups** plus general options.